Skip to main content

 ```python

-from agentica import magic
+from agentica import agentic

-# Defines an AI-powered function
+# Defines an agent-backed function

 async def add(a: int, b: int) -> int: